Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample1_HelloWorld.md

 ## Creating a key

-Let's create a RSA key valid for 1 year.
+Let's create an RSA key valid for 1 year.
 If the key already exists in the Key Vault, then a new version of the key is created.

 ```C# Snippet:KeysSample1CreateKey